 Broadly speaking, we have two types of project: One-Time and Ongoing.
 A one-time project uses your classic project structure with a clear kickoff and delivery.
-Ongoing projects involve continuous work with a single client, touching on many deliverables over an undefined period of time.
-Ongoing projects are kind of like serial one-time projects, but the nature of the relationship is very different, and managing them is its own particular challenge.
+Ongoing projects involve continuous work on a single area or client account, touching on many individual outputs over an undefined period of time.